 Health Eating for Seniors | September 15, 2021

-Foodborne Illnesses | Even with increased safety measures and imposed regulations nowadays, the threat of foodborne illness remains fairly present in our communities.
-But not all age groups are affected by food poisoning the same way, and for some, the risk is much higher than for others.
+How to prevent foodborne illnesses in seniors.
+Even with increased safety measures and imposed regulations, the threat of foodborne illness remains present in our communities.
+For seniors, the risk of foodborne illnesses is much higher than for others.
 Aging adults are at a greater risk of contracting most foodborne illnesses and usually take much longer to recover from the incident.

 As Statistics Canada estimates, one in every eight of our fellow seniors gets affected by a foodborne illness at least once a year.
 So, let us see why the effects of foodborne illnesses can be much more dramatic for the elderly.